emmanuelng/Nucleus/README.md

 # Nucleus

-A PHP library for creating REST APIs
+A PHP library for creating REST APIs.